Jamie3213/slide-decks/modern-python/slide-deck.md

 ## **General in → specific out**

-> If functions or methods only need their inputs to have generic behaviours (e.g., the ability to be sequenced or iterated over), then consider using more generic data structures like `Sequence` in type annotations to maintain flexibility - we sometimes call this using generic type bounds, and interfaces are a great way to do this.
+> If functions or methods only need their inputs to have generic behaviours (e.g., the ability to be sequenced or iterated over), then consider using more generic data structures like `Sequence` in type annotations to maintain flexibility - we sometimes call this using generic type bounds, and interfaces are a great way to define generic type bounds.

 ---